-CFIC is continuing to monitor the federal, state, and local response as it pertains to the coronavirus (COVID-19) and the grocery industry.
-Please let us know if we can assist you in any way.
+CFIC continues to monitor federal, state, and local government response as it pertains to the coronavirus (COVID-19) and the grocery industry.

 - NC Executive Order 116 (issued March 10): Declaration of State of Emergency; Waives Trucking Requirements